 11. Not using the checklist.

-New student pilots must understand that the checklist was made for a purpose.
+New student pilots fail to recognize that the checklist has a purpose.

-The aircraft manufacturer did not actually make the checklist just to keep it on your bookshelf.
+The aircraft manufacturer did not make the checklist just to keep it on your bookshelf.

 Many new student pilots go to the flight without carrying a checklist.

 YES, you can find a checklist inside the aircraft.
-But carrying your own checklist will not harm you.
+Yet carrying your checklist will not harm you.

-All procedures in the checklist have their own purpose.
+All procedures in the checklist have their design.

-If the procedure did not have any merit at all, probably the manufacturer would not have bothered to add that in the checklist.
+If a procedure did not have any merit at all, probably the manufacturer would not worry about adding that in the checklist.

-Following the checklist step by step will ease your flight as well as you will be able to conduct a safe flight.
+Following the checklist step by step will ease your flight as well as you will be able to conduct a safe trip.

 10. Not using airport diagrams.

-It is a common mistake student pilots make.
-Not having an airport diagram.
+It is a typical mistake student pilots make, not having an airport diagram.